sourcegraph/codeintellify/README.md

 npm test
 ```

-Development is done by running running tests.
+Development is done by running tests.
 [Karma](https://github.com/karma-runner/karma) is used to run
 [Mocha](https://github.com/mochajs/mocha) tests in the browser.
 You can debug by opening http://localhost:9876/debug.html in
 a browser while the test running is active.

+All tests are ran against DOM that is generated to match the DOM used by the supported code hosts.